khaHesham/Cartoon-World/README.md

 2. The structure representation
 3. The texture representation

-26

-● The surface representation contains a smooth surface of cartoon images.
+<li> The surface representation contains a smooth surface of cartoon images.</li>
-● The structure representation refers to the sparse colour blocks and ﬂattens global content in the celluloid style workﬂow.
+<li> The structure representation refers to the sparse colour blocks and ﬂattens
+global content in the celluloid style workﬂow.</li>
-● The texture representation reﬂects high-frequency texture, contours, and details in cartoon images.
+<li> The texture representation reﬂects high-frequency texture, contours, and
+details in cartoon images.</li>
-● A Generative Adversarial Network (GAN) framework is used to learn the extracted representations and to cartoonize images.</ul>
+<li> A Generative Adversarial Network (GAN) framework is used to learn the
+extracted representations and to cartoonize images.</li></ul>

  ### Examples :